 The total amount of tuition and general fees is determined each semester by the student's residency status, and the number of hours in which the student enrolls.
-Regular tuition and fees will be charged for audited courses.
+Anyone auditing courses will be charged all tuition and fee rates.

 Certain courses, classes or programs have various additional laboratories, class materials or other fees.
 These additional costs are approved annually by the Board of Trustees.
 A complete listing is available in the Business Office and on the college website.